 1969 – 2006

-The brand’s history dates back to 1969 because that’s when entrepreneur Christian Dubois opened the first DIY store in France.
-Over time, one outlet expanded into a chain of hypermarkets, which in the 1990s expanded abroad.
+The brand’s history dates back to 1969, when entrepreneur Christian Dubois opened the first DIY store in France.
+Over time, one outlet expanded into a chain of hypermarkets, which later expanded abroad in the 1990s.
 And in 2002, Castorama became part of Kingfisher plc of the United Kingdom.
 Throughout this period, the company used only one logo – a blue rectangle with the yellow word “castorama.”
 All letters were lowercase, bold, and sans serif.

 2006 – 2010

-In 2006 the space of the stores was divided into color blocks into four areas: do-it-yourself, decoration, home, garden.
+In 2006, the store space was divided into color-coded blocks into four areas: do-it-yourself, decoration, home, and garden.
 The original concept was reflected in the logo, where multicolored quadrangles with inscriptions appeared: a purple rectangle with “DÉ CO,” gray with “BRI CO,” orange with “BÂ TI,” light green with “JAR DIN.”
-Because the figures were elongated vertically, each letter combination was divided into two lines.
-The new elements were lined up one after the other and were to the right of the brand name, the style of which had not changed.
+Because the figures were vertically elongated, each letter combination was split into two lines.
+The new elements were lined up one after another to the right of the brand name, which remained unchanged.

 2010 – 2014